""

 Organisation of teaching

 The programme is taught in 7-week blocks, which means there are two blocks per semester or four per year.
-This allows students to explore each topic in greater depth.
+There are no traditional final examinations in the innovation courses.

-This programme is taught in Icelandic but most textbooks are in English.
+This programme is taught in Icelandic, but most of the study material is in English.

 Main objectives

-After completing the programme, students will have the skills to develop innovative ideas in a range of contexts, by starting their own businesses, working in start-ups or scale-ups, or in development for larger companies.
+After completing the programme, students will have the skills to develop innovative ideas in a range of contexts.
+This may involve establishing their own companies, working in start-ups, engaging in business development within larger organisations, or contributing to social innovation and innovation in the public sector.”

 Other